-Figure 5: Mappings between CPS and IoT topics in the EU and the US.
+Figure 4: Mappings between CPS and IoT topics in the EU and the US.

-Although this fact is not directly reflected in our analysis, our interviews indicate that there is currently a strong push towards large-scale demonstrators and test beds not only in the US, but also in the EU (see e.g. (28)), and the importance of joint test beds, demonstrators, and shared infrastructure in particular for EU-US collaboration was pointed out by several interview partners.
-Thus, this aspect is reinforced in the R&I themes in section 3.1 and in the collaboration opportunities defined in section 4.3.1.
+Although this fact is not directly reflected in our analysis, our interviews indicate that there is currently a strong push towards large-scale demonstrators and test beds not only in the US, but also in the EU (see e.g. (25)), and the importance of joint test beds, demonstrators, and shared infrastructure in particular for EU-US collaboration was pointed out by several interview partners.
+Thus, this aspect is reinforced in the R&I themes in section 3 and in the collaboration opportunities defined below.